Amacrine cell: Structure

-Amacrine cells operate at inner plexiform layer (IPL), the second synaptic retinal layer where bipolar cells and retinal ganglion cells form synapses.
+Amacrine cells operate at the inner plexiform layer (IPL), the second synaptic retinal layer where bipolar cells and retinal ganglion cells form synapses.
 There are at least 33 different subtypes of amacrine cells based just on their dendrite morphology and stratification.
 Like horizontal cells, amacrine cells work laterally, but whereas horizontal cells are connected to the output of rod and cone cells, amacrine cells affect the output from bipolar cells, and are often more specialized.
 Each type of amacrine cell releases one or several neurotransmitters where it connects with other cells.

 They are often classified by the width of their field of connection, which layer(s) of the stratum in the IPL they are in, and by neurotransmitter type.
 Most are inhibitory using either gamma-Aminobutyric acid or glycine as neurotransmitters.

 Types

 As mentioned above, there are several different ways to divide the many different types of amacrine cells into subtypes.